openvinotoolkit/openvino.genai/README.md

 ## OpenVINO™ GenAI Library

-OpenVINO™ GenAI is a new flavor of OpenVINO, aiming to simplify running inference of generative AI models.
+OpenVINO™ GenAI is a flavor of OpenVINO, aiming to simplify running inference of generative AI models.
 It hides the complexity of the generation process and minimizes the amount of code required.

 For installation and usage guide, refer to the [GenAI Library README](./src/README.md).